tomwhartung/always_learning_python/hello_world/startproject/README.md

 ## Why so many versions?

-Right about the time I get it working, I figure out how I should have set it up.
+Right about the time I got two of these actually working, I figure out how I should have set it up.

 > "It's complicated"

 By running this multiple times, I am homing in how I want to set this up on the live server.

 I see no problem with leaving old versions lying around, as long as there is documentation describing them.

+## Guide to the Versions

+The first time through I tried doing all of the ones listed above in one project area, what is now say_hi_hybrid.

+* say_hi_hybrid - contains my first efforts

+As it turned out, only two of the tutorials really had what I was looking for, so once I "finished" I went through those again, individually and much more quickly.

+* say_hi_dfpp - from the same site as the ../../pure_python.py version
+* say_hi_bogo - from a site run by a PhD. who seems to know about every programming language ever invented

+These two were fairly consistent, but due to naming issues cannot run in the same project environment.

+Plus I do not care for some of the names used (e.g., "foo") in the first place.

 ## References